 What Are Common Triggers for Misophonia?

 People with misophonia often experience emotional reactions to ordinary sounds others don’t seem to notice.
 However, not all sounds affect someone with misophonia all the time, and in some cases, only sounds created by certain people trigger misophonia symptoms.
 Misophonia affects everyone differently.
 With that said, there are some common triggers.
 Common triggers for misophonia are sounds created by the mouth, nose or fingers.
 People with misophonia do not have a low tolerance to sounds they make themselves.
-Triggers might include the following sounds:
+Triggers for this disorder might include these certain sounds:

 - Lip smacking